joshtynjala/actionscript-3.0-developers-guide/internationalizing-applications/localizing-applications.md

   ask the user to choose their preferred locale.

 - `(AIR only) Capabilities.languages` — The `Capabilities.languages` property
-  lists an array of languages available on the user’s preferred languages, as set through the operating system.
+  lists an array of languages available on the user's preferred languages, as set through the operating system.
 The strings contain language tags (and script and region information, where applicable) defined by RFC4646 (
   <http://www.ietf.org/rfc/rfc4646.txt>).
 The strings use hyphens as a delimiter